princebot/gitbucket_ctl/README.md

 1. `git clone https://github.com/princebot/gitbucket_ctl.git && cd gitbucket_ctl`
 2. `./gitbucket install && ./gitbucket start`
-3. There is no step three—you now have a GitBucket Server instance running on http://localhost:8080 that you can log into using uid->root/pw->root.
+3. There is no step three—you now have a GitBucket Server instance running on http://localhost:8080 that you can log into using uid->root/pw->root (to create an instance others can reach, specify a DNS name or IP address, e.g., `./gitbucket start host=0.0.0.0` to bind to all your IPv4 addresses)

 Going forward, **gitbucket** will be in $PATH, so you can call it without prepending "./".
 To view usage, you can access the man page via `gitbucket help`.